djgroen/FabSim3/docs/radical_pilot.md

     - Ensure that the job_wall_time is correctly set in the machines_user.yml file.
     - Check if the qos setting allows for the specified wall time.

-2. Missing or Incorrect 'PJ_TYPE' Argument:
+2. Missing or Incorrect 'pj_type' Argument:

-    - Ensure that you have included PJ_TYPE=RP in your command.
+    - Ensure that you have included `pj_type=rp` in your command.

 3. Python Package Installation Issues: